 - Non-native speakers must have TOEFL scores of 550 (213 Computer-based exam or 80 Internet).

-- Applicants must submit the following materials to the office of Graduate Studies and
+- Applicants must submit the following materials to The Graduate School and Extended

 - A completed graduate application including goals statement